tgirke/rcf/pages/manuals/manuals_linux-cluster_parallelR.md

 ## R code of this section

-To simplify the evaluation of the R code on this page the corresponding text version is available for download from [here](https://github.com/ucr-hpcc/ucr-hpcc.github.io/blob/master/_support_docs/tutorials/batchtools_test.R).
+To simplify the evaluation of the R code of this page, the corresponding text version is available for download from [here](https://raw.githubusercontent.com/ucr-hpcc/ucr-hpcc.github.io/master/_support_docs/tutorials/batchtools_test.R).

 ## Parallelization with batchtools